Sandra J. Feuerstein: Federal judicial service

 She was nominated to the federal bench by George W. Bush on January 7, 2003, to a seat vacated by Thomas Collier Platt Jr., confirmed by the United States Senate on September 17, 2003, and received her commission on September 22, 2003.
 She assumed senior status on January 21, 2015.

 Personal life

 She was the daughter of Judge Annette Elstein (June 30, 1920 – April 6, 2020).
 Feuerstein and Elstein were believed to be the first mother-daughter judges in United States history.

-Feuerstein died on April 9, 2021, after being struck by a car driven by Nastasia Snape in a hit and run incident in Boca Raton, Florida.
+Feuerstein died on April 9, 2021, after being struck by a car in a hit and run incident in Boca Raton, Florida.
+In September 2024, the driver, Nastasia Snape, was sentenced to four years in prison plus 26 years probation for her death.